top of page

 MEET THE TEAM

-Our team has met many inspirational people during fieldwork abroad in East India, Bangladesh, Vietnam and Ghana, where HSDT has had programs, and also in many other countries on visits with The Philanthropy Workshop.
+Our team has met many inspirational people during fieldwork abroad in East India, Bangladesh, Vietnam and Ghana, where HSDT has had programmes, and also in many other countries on visits with The Philanthropy Workshop (now "Forward Together")

-We have been impressed by the calibre and commitment of Oxfam, Save the Children, local NGOs and governments who we have worked with in the field, but most of all we have been inspired by the determination, skills, courage and hard work of the people in the field who made the programs successful.
+We have been impressed by the calibre and commitment of Oxfam, Save the Children, local NGOs and governments who we have worked with in the field, but most of all we have been inspired by the determination, skills, courage and hard work of the people in the field who worked so hard to make the programmes successful.

 Meet The Team: About